-After college I was very idealistic, and thought that I would freelance and get business left and right.
+After college I was very idealistic, and thought that I would freelance instead of working full time, fully oblivious to the fact that I’d be desperate for money now.
 What I didn’t count on was graduating during a recession, when companies cut out all spending they considered excess.
 As time wore on and each of my student loans crept into the “repayment” period, I began lowering my standards to get by; $25 to photograph a couple items from a bakery, free demo photos to anyone who would let me use them in my “new” family/senior pictures/wedding business.
 When even that failed, I was able to ﬁnd work at a local senior portrait studio, then took a job where my degree didn’t even apply.
 Only now, 2 years after graduation am I working a job where I am using my degree.
 Frankly, I consider myself lucky, because steady income for photographers outside the realm of weddings/family portraits is hard to come by.

 When working as a young photographer, I can absolutely guarantee that at some point, you’ll be approached to work for free.
 Whether you take it or leave it is completely up to you, and if you ask fellow photographers for advice, they’ll surely give a variety of opinions.
 Personally, I think that if you actually do “need the practice,” and the project interests you, there’s no shame in donating your services.
 You’re gaining hands-on experience without the pressure of potentially disappointing a paying client.
 Now with that being said, I don’t mean to insinuate that you can get away with doing crappy work because you’re not being paid, or that you should allow yourself to be walked on.
 I’m talking about being respectful of yourself and the other person.
 Recently, I was asked to photograph an event that I wasn’t sure I could handle due to inadequate equipment, but I really wanted the job.
 I discussed my concerns with the client, and suggested that I be a backup photographer just in case my fears were correct.
 In the end, I was able to provide photos of the event, and I showed that I took the job seriously and was being respectful of the client.